 This premium provides the basis for comparison against the makeup and if-knew premium.

-Replace the original premium with a benchmark premium
+Replace the original premium with a benchmark premium.

-If the benchmark premium is higher than the original premium and original pricing (reflected in mortality, lapse, and investment return assumptions) were out of line with industry-average assumptions at the time of original pricing.
+If the benchmark premium is higher than the original premium and original pricing (reflected in mortality, lapse, and investment return assumptions) was out of line with industry-average assumptions at the time of original pricing.

 The benchmark premium is phased back into the original premium proportionally over 20 years from issue.

-The benchmark aspect is intended to prevent bait & switch.
+The benchmark aspect is intended to prevent for example, an insurer underpricing a product, gaining market share, and then immediately requesting a rate increase.

 Calculate an estimate of the makeup premium.